Pouancé Castle: The Breton War

-In 1467, Jean II of Alençon plotted with Francis II, Duke of Brittany against the King of France, Louis XI of France.
+In 1467, Jean II of Alençon plotted with Francis II, Duke of Brittany against King Louis XI.
 The Breton army attacked in October 1467 and besieged the castle, which was defended by Sir de Villier in the name of the King of France, without Jean's consent.
 After three days, the castle was taken and the Breton army looted and sacked the town, burning the town and the castle.

 In July 1468, a French counter-attack drive the Breton out of Pouancé.
 Following this, the Angevin fortress became an essential part of the French system of defense and attack against Brittany.
 In 1472, Louis XI spent time in the fortress with more than 5,000 men when he learn Breton troops were gathering in La Guerche.
 In 1488, Louis II de la Trémoille assembled 12,000 men in Pouancé before launching the siege of Châteaubriant, starting a military campaign against Brittany that defeated the independent duchy.